samastur/notes/dconstruct/dconstruct_2014.md

 ## Cory Doctorow: Information Doesn't Want to be Free
 * most people trying to earn money in creative arts will fail and that was always so
-* arts are foundationaly non-economic activities
+* arts are foundationally non-economic activities
 * our priority shouldn't be to preserve business models
 * 3 laws:
 	* anytime puts a lock on your stuff and doesn't give you key, they didn't put it there for your benefit